-A team from the Federal UNAMID's Medical Section and inspected the facilities and level of preparedness of the Mission to prevent and combat the disease.
-Foln 5 September 2014, particularly the Government, Ki-moon welcomed the initiative of holding a comprehensive national dialogue in credible dialogue, as envis-Sudan to achieve sustainable peace as well as the progress being made by Sudanese stakeholders to prepare for fully-inclusive, free and transthis process.
+Ki-moon welcomed the ini- conducive environment for tiative of holding a compre- an inclusive, transparent and hensive national dialogue in credible dialogue, as envis-Sudan to achieve sustainable aged in the agreement signed peace as well as the prog- today," said his spokesperson. ress being made by Sudanese stakeholders to prepare for fully-inclusive, free and transthis process.